Rebel459/unified-api-docs/docs/client-helpers/particle-providers.md

 **Class: `UnifiedClientHelpers / ClientHelpersImpl.ParticleProviders`**

-Used to provide a registered [Particle Type](/registries/particle-types) with a sprite sheet / particle provider.
+Used to provide a registered Particle Type (registerable via [Deferred Registry](/registries/deferred-registry) with a sprite sheet / particle provider.

 ### Methods
 ```